arendd/bh-europe_2025_metrics/paper/paper.md

         * Google Analytics 4: Total users, session starts, views
         * Plausible Unique visitors, total visits, page views
     * Log Analytics and Scientific Metrics:
-        * Number of Hits or Requests*: Total files downloaded per page view (e.g., loading a homepage may require >150 files).
+        * Number of Hits or Requests: Total files downloaded per page view (e.g., loading a homepage may require >150 files).
         * Number of Jobs: For platforms or databases with online tools, report user-run jobs.
         * Entries and Downloads: Relevant for databases.
     * Software Metrics: Downloads, forks, or other indicators for code, packages, containers, workflows.